kelvinharron/kelvinharron.com/Content/posts/netlify.md

 tags: swift, hosting, published
 ---

+# Hosting a Swift Publish blog on Netlify

 [GitHub Pages is excellent](https://pages.github.com/).
 You get free hosting of HTML-based websites, and you can extend that with [Jekyll](https://jekyllrb.com/), transforming markdown files into feature-rich and pleasing-looking pages.
 Using these together is the approach I took two years ago with my first attempt at blogging.

 When I decided to try again, I gave up on the first steps.
 The ruby version on my Mac needed to be newer to use the Jekyll template I had previously used, and between Cocaopods and Appium, I haven't had a great time with Gems or Ruby.